nuitrcs/Griffith_LURN_dashboard/flexdashboard/README.md

 - The third line renders the tab with the figures into a .png image.
 This takes similar arguments to the previous command, and also has a file name and a width and height.
 I selected these width and height values to be the same aspect ratio as an 8.5/11 inch paper.
 - The fourth line is similar to the previous one, but renders the tab with the table to a .png image.
 Note that there is a delay built in because the .Rmd code needs some time to selecte the correct tab.

+Alternatively, you should be able to accomplish this within Rstudio or within an R session by only running the portions of these lines within the quotes (i.e., excluding the `Rscript -e` portion).

-Please note that this code requires a `../data` directory with the synthetic data files (as described in the `README.md` file within the root directory of this repo).
+Please note that this code requires a `../data/` directory with the synthetic data files (as described in the `README.md` file within the root directory of this repo).

 In the future, I could probably create a double-clickable executable file that runs the Rscript command and opens the images.